 The teens were driving home from a weekend spent watching a rugby match in Las Vegas when George Moa fell asleep at the wheel, crashing and flipping the vehicle on Highway 58 near Mojave.
 The cousins loved the sport and finally had won the privilege from their parents to make the solo trip to Vegas.

 The teens' kindness and ebullient personalities were an oft-repeated refrain at the memorial.
-Dozens of students wore T-shirts with the faces of the four teens; some of the shirts read
+Dozens of students wore T-shirts with the faces of the four teens; some of the shirts read "Fantastic Four" to highlight their bright personalities.

 Oakland High School student Pola Leka, 16, was friends with the cousins and briefly left class to attend the memorial.